kissggj123/Twist/README.md

 ```

 ## Check and Change Shadowsocks-libev Status
-- Check If Shadowsocks-libev is running on your Server
+- Check if shadowsocks-libev is running on your server
 ```bash
 twist status        # Check Shadowsocks Status
 ```
-- Change the Status of Shadowsocks-libev by these Commands
+- Change the status of shadowsocks-libev by these commands
 ```bash
 sudo twist start    # Start Shadowsocks Service sudo twist stop     # Stop Shadowsocks Service